rickosborne/cascades/md/25-4-2-a-better-plan.md

 Irene saw and poked the knife back to the far corner of the galley.
 I stepped back, putting my hands between us again.
-In this position my palm leaked rivulets of hot blood down my wrist, creeping up my blouse sleeves to my elbow.
+In this position my palm leaked rivulets of hot blood down my wrist, creeping up my sleeves to my elbow.

 Irene stabbed at one of the locks and twisted.
 There was a pop and the cheap clasp snapped open.